 Tacu tacu is a meal in itself -- a filling, nutritious, hard-working man's lunch plate special.
-It's thought to have originated as a way for the African slaves to make an economical meal out of leftovers, and it is certainly now recognized as an Afro-Peruvian specialty.
+It's thought to have originated as a way for enslaved Africans to make an economical meal out of leftovers, and it is certainly now recognized as an Afro-Peruvian specialty.

 Traditional tacu tacu consists of a rice and beans pancake, a thin "sábana" (sheet) of steak, and a side of fried plantain, all topped off with a fried egg.
 It may sound complicated, but it's easy to make and really good.
 There are excellent seafood versions of tacu tacu as well.

 - 5 slices bacon